GusSaalfeld/APIDocumentationProject/README.md

 --------------|------------
 Invalid Key   | Check that your code's API key matches the one you registered for at https://www.getmyweather.com.
 Invalid parameter format | Check your input parameters conform to the appropriate format.
-Parameter out of range | Check that your specifity parameter is no smaller than 10 meters, and no larger than 100,000 meters.
+Parameter out of range | Check that your specifity parameter is between 10 and 100,000 meters.
 Server unavailable | Check your internet connection ([click here](https://www.speedtest.net/)).
-Alternatively, GetMyWeather's API might be down for maintenance, which you can confirm by going to the [website](https://www.getmyweather.com).
+Alternatively, GetMyWeather's API might be down for maintenance, which you can confirm by going to our [website](https://www.getmyweather.com).